 Joshua Schwartz is Executive Director of the Mad River Valley Planning District, a unique three-town planning entity developed by the towns of Fayston, Waitsfield and Warren and Sugarbush Resort to carry out a program of planning for the Mad River Valley directed toward its physical, social, economic, fiscal, environmental, cultural and aesthetic well being.
 He works in all aspects of planning, with a focus in economic development, flood resilience, recreation, housing, and transportation.
 Previously, Joshua served as Planning & Zoning Director for the City of Barre and Staff Planner with the Central Vermont Regional Planning Commission.
 He holds a Masters in Urban and Regional Planning from Virginia Tech.
 Joshua received the 2012 Professional Planner of the Year Award from the Northern New England Chapter of the American Planning Association and was selected as a Vermont Rising Star in 2015 through Vermont Business Magazine’s 40 under 40 program.

-After completing law school at McGeorge of School, Sacramento, CA, I first worked as a criminal prosecutor in the Sacramento County District Attorney’s Office.
-Over the next 17 years I handled a wide variety of cases, worked in numerous special units and eventually supervised the office’s Environmental and Consumer Protection Division.
-In that unit I was responsible for all the usual administrative duties and carried a caseload of both civil and criminal environmental cases.
+After graduating from law school, I embarked on my legal career initially as a criminal prosecutor in the Sacramento County District Attorney's Office.
+Over the next 17 years, I worked in many of the office's specialized units and eventually supervised the consumer and environmental protection division.
+In that unit I was responsible for all the usual administrative duties and carried my own caseload of both civil and criminal environmental cases.

-During a break from the DA’s Office I was an Assistant U.S. Attorney, responsible for prosecuting a wide variety of federal crimes.
-I also taught trial advocacy at a local law school.
+During a break from the DA's Office I was an Assistant U.S. Attorney, prosecuting a variety of federal crimes.
+I also taught Trial Advocacy at a local law school.

 Kristin Wolf is an assistant professor at Champlain College where she teaches interdisciplinary courses in environmental ethics, science and society, and globalization, as well as a course on human and ecological communities of the Peruvian Amazon, where she works on community-driven development initiatives.
 She is also a faculty member of the Governor’s Institutes of Vermont Environmental Science and Technology Summer Program, where she guides stream ecology studies.
 Kristin has recently established an apiary on Champlain’s campus to facilitate experiential learning opportunities for the Champlain and wider Burlington communities.
 In her free time she enjoys all things outdoors, road trips, and especially likes porch-sitting.